MagedGDEV/flutterApps/README.md

 **Hot Restart** is a another tool that allows us to restart the app from scratch.
 It is useful when we make changes to the **main()** method or when we add new dependencies to our **pubspec.yaml** file, and still doesn't take much time to restart the app as building the app from scratch.

 **Container** is a widget that acts as a `<div>` in HTML.
 It allows us to add padding, margin, border, background color, etc. to our widgets.

+>[!NOTE]
-> **Note:** Container is a widget that can only have one child widgeet, and when we don't specify a child widget, it tries to be as big as possible.
+> Container is a widget that can only have one child widget, and when we don't specify a child widget, it tries to be as big as possible.

 if you added a widget as a child to contianer, it will be placed at the top left corner of the screen. and this may interfere with notches of some devices like the ones in iPhone mobiles.

 **SafeArea** is a widget that makes sure that the content of our app is visible on the screen.
-It is useful when we want to make sure that our app is not hidden behind the notch of the device.
+It is useful when we want to make sure that the contents of our app is not hidden behind the notch of the device.

+>[!NOTE]
 > To change the background color of the Container, we can use the **color** property of the Container widget.

 ```dart